rust-lang/rfcs/text/0000-pi-types.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

 What syntax is preferred?

 How does this play together with HKP?
-Can we improve the converse type inference?

 What should be the naming conventions?

 Should we segregate the value parameters and type parameters by `;`?

-Disjoint implementations satisfying some bound?
+Should disjoint implementations satisfying some bound be allowed?

+Should there be a way to parameterize functions dynamically?